Chardham all-weather roads

 Chardham highway project: Details

 Char Dham National Highway (NH) project comprises improvement as well as the development of 889 km length of national highways.
 The Char Dham project is to connect Badrinath Dham, Kedarnath Dham, Gangotri, Yamunotri, and part of the route leading to Kailash Mansarovar yatra.
-Also total cost of the project is approx at Rs 11,700 crore.
-The project is earlier schedule to be complete by March 2020, according to the details by the central government.
+Also, the total cost of the project is approx at Rs 11,700 crore.
+The project is earlier scheduled to be complete by March 2020, according to the details by the central government.

 Seven stretches have been identified for development under the Char Dham highway project.
-On NH-58, 140 km stretch, including 594-metre long High level bridges at Kaliasaur from Rishikesh to Rudraprayag will be developed.
-In addition, On NH-58, 160 km stretch between Rudraprayag and Mana village will be developed.
-This includes mitigation measures for chronic Lambagarh land slide zone.
+On NH-58, 140 km stretch, including 594-meter long High-level bridges at Kaliasaur from Rishikesh to Rudraprayag will be developed.
+In addition, On NH-58, a 160 km stretch between Rudraprayag and Mana village will be developed.
+This includes mitigation measures for the chronic Lambagarh landslide zone.

-On NH-94, 144-km stretch, including 430-metre long tunnel near Chamba, from Rishikesh to Dharasu will be developed.
-Also NH-108, 124-km long stretch, including mitigation measures of 3 land slide zones, between Dharasu and Gangotri will be developed.
-In Addition NH-94, 95-km long stretch, including 5-km long tunnel near Sylkyara bend, from Dharasu to Yamunotri will be developed.
-On NH-109, another 76-km long stretch, including 750-metre long viaduct near Sonprayag, from Rudraprayag to Gaurikund will be developed.
-On NH-125, 150-km long stretch will be dveloped.
-Three by-pass roads is also on this stretch.
+On NH-94, 144-km stretch, including 430-meter long tunnel near Chamba, from Rishikesh to Dharasu will be developed.
+Also NH-108, a 124-km long stretch, including mitigation measures of 3 landslide zones, between Dharasu and Gangotri will be developed.
+In Addition NH-94, 95-km long stretch, including a 5-km long tunnel near Sylkyara bend, from Dharasu to Yamunotri will be developed.
+On NH-109, another 76-km long stretch, including a 750-meter long viaduct near Sonprayag, from Rudraprayag to Gaurikund will be developed.
+On NH-125, 150-km long stretch will be developed.
+Three-by-pass roads are also on this stretch.

 What is Chardham Yatra?